 Brad is a skilled researcher and writer working closely with clients to submit testimony for public hearings and to complete other critical reports.
 He has played a key role over the past two decades communicating and working with clients to elicit grass roots support.Brad has been a key member of the firm working with Linda Kowalski and The Kowalski Group since 1991.
 He has focused on client communication and advocacy and has a record of accomplishment.
 He is experienced and knowledgeable covering the workings of the Executive Branch, the Connecticut General Assembly, and State Agencies.

 Brad brings extensive knowledge of transportation policy and the inner workings and partnership of both state and Federal government by having served for 25 years as an Air Traffic Controller and ATC Supervisor, for the Federal Aviation Administration, FAA.

 Currently, as a registered lobbyist and government affairs associate, he follows a broad range of meetings across the spectrum on all critical issues affecting policymaking and legislation including Connecticut’s implementation of the Affordable Care Act in Connecticut.
-Brad earned a Bachelor of Arts degree from New England College in 1977.
+Brad earned a Bachelor of Arts degree from New England College.
 He brings unique and highly skilled professional credentials and background to the firm.

 Beatrice Giacco Kowalski

 Bea was an officer of The Kowalski Group, LLC.
 She brought an illustrious record of government and political service to the firm.
 A former Connecticut Commissioner of the Division of Special Revenue, 1971-1979, Bea brought a unique knowledge and understanding of the workings of State Government Agencies, the state Legislature and the Executive Branch to the firm.
 Further, she had a long-standing history of political involvement: volunteering, working and developing strong professional relationships with members of both the Republican and Democratic parties.